guoweier/GameHut/4_flappybird/readme.md

 ## How to use
 ### 1. Download the project
 **Option A — Download ONLY this folder**<br>
-If you want just the Color By Number project (not the entire GameHut repo):
+If you want just the Flappy Bird project (not the entire GameHut repo):
 1. Copy this folder link: https://github.com/guoweier/GameHut/tree/main/4_flappybird
 2. Go to: https://download-directory.github.io/
 3. Paste → download ZIP